salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="cookiestoredocsaddeventlistener-valuemd"></a>

-## CookieStore.addEventListener
+## CookieStore.prototype.addEventListener

-The [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method of the `EventTarget` interface sets up a function that will be called whenever the specified event is delivered to the target.
+The [`CookieStore.prototype.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method of the `EventTarget` interface sets up a function that will be called whenever the specified event is delivered to the target.

 Common targets are `Element`, or its children, `Document`, and `Window`, but the target may be any object that supports events (such as `XMLHttpRequest`).